Fleximex/interval_time_picker/README.md

 This package also fixes the issue that individual minutes are only selectable by dragging the ring:\
 [Flutter issue #62424](https://github.com/flutter/flutter/issues/62424)

-`visibleStep` are the steps that are visible on the ring.
+`visibleStep` are the steps (minutes) that are visible on the ring.
 Choose the steps by using the `VisibleStep` enum.\
 The options are a factor of 60 with 5 being the lowest and 30 being the highest.
 The default value is `VisibleStep.Fifths`.

 ## Disclaimer